cthwaite/annals/README.md

   templates: ["mouse", "milk snake"]
 ```

-*Groups* are bundled into named sets called *Cognates*; these are the names that
+*Cognates* are named collections of Groups; Properties are matched against the
-each Property refers to.
+names of Cognates.

+putting this all together, here's a YAML file listing two Cognates, "animal"
+and "expression":

 ```yaml
 - name: animal